Soccer-Euro-Acid test for world-class Ronaldo

 Last year he added Spain's Copa del Rey to his Premier League, Champions

 League and FA Cup titles at United.
-This year he hopes he can add La Liga to
+This year he added La Liga to that list as

 He won the FIFA World Player of the Year award in 2008 and two European